ChrisioGwaan/java-mats/java-prac/src/chapter04/c4-note.md

 > String Iteration

-Print characters of a String one by one:
+:bulb: Print characters of a String one by one:

 ```
 String dessert = "Neapolitan Ice Cream";